nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to add a client.
 2. REP adds the client to the system.

+    Use case ends.

 **Extensions:**

 * 1a.
-REP detects error in details
+REP detects error in details.
    * 1a1.
 REP displays an error message.

-     Use case resumes at step 1
+     Use case resumes at step 1.

 ### **Use Case: Edit a client**

 Actor: User

 **MSS**
-1. User requests to list clients
+1. User requests to list clients.
-2. REP shows a list of clients
+2. REP shows a list of clients.
-3. User requests to edit a specific client
+3. User requests to edit a specific client.
-4. REP edits the client in the system
+4. REP edits the client in the system.

+    Use case ends.

 **Extensions:**

 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.
   * 3b1.
-REP displays an error message
+REP displays an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 * 3b.
-REP detects error in details
+REP detects error in details.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 3
+     Use case resumes at step 3.

 ### **Use Case: Delete a client**

 Actor: User

 **MSS**
-1. User requests to list clients
+1. User requests to list clients.
-2. REP shows a list of clients
+2. REP shows a list of clients.
-3. User requests to delete a specific client
+3. User requests to delete a specific client.
-4. REP deletes the client from the system
+4. REP deletes the client from the system.

+    Use case ends.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 ### **Use Case: Find clients by keywords**